 What is the best underwater camera for snorkeling in Hawaii?

 Where do I put my Keys?
 Or my money? or even my phone?

 This is a question we have asked a lot.
-Leaving valuables on the beach is not the smartest plan. and dragging an electric Ignition key out the reef is unlikely to have good results when it comes to unlocking your car afterward!
-So what the heck do you do.
+Leaving valuables on the beach is not the smartest plan. and dragging an electric Ignition key out to the reef is unlikely to have good results when it comes to unlocking your car afterward!
+So what the heck do you do?
 Answer… Dry bags.

 A simple water-tight back you can wear around your waist is perfect.
 That way you can pack most belongings in the car and just take the ignition key out with you safe and dry in its little pouch.

 Venterior Waterproof Pouch 2 Pack – Ideal Solution to keeping your keys, phone, or money safe!